TwitchLib/TwitchLib/README.md

 ### TwitchClient
 - Initiailized using channel and ConnectionCredentials
 - Chat Events:
+  * OnLeftChannel - Similar to OnJoinedChannel, but fires when the client leaves a channel.
   * OnIncorrectLogin - Fires when an invalid login is returned by Twitch
   * OnConnected - Fires on listening and after joined channel, returns username and channel
   * OnDisconnected - Fires when TwitchClient disconnects.